jtail/conventions/java/formatting.md

 Motto: When reading the code developer usually needs to go from generic to specific.
 Ability to quickly skip "more specific" blocks of code heavily depends on identation as they eye tends to "scroll down" to the next line at the same level of identation.
-If brackets are around method call, there is another good reason is to place method name (which is usually quite long in such case) and parameters on different lines.
-Longer names tend to be changed more frequently and such approach makes it easier to see that parameter values didn't change during refactoring.
+If brackets are around method call, there is another good reason is to place method name (which is usually quite long in such case) and parameters on different lines: longer names, being more specific, tend to be changed more frequently and such approach makes it easier to see that parameter values didn't change during refactoring.

 #####  When a line is broken at a non-assignment operator the break comes before the symbol

 This also applies to the following "operator-like" symbols:

 - the dot separator (.)